do3-2021/kudo/CONTRIBUTING.md

 The title of the PR should, if possible, have the same name as its corresponding issue.
 Anyway, your PR title should be a very short description of what's been done in your PR.
 For example : `Container health check`.

 You should first give a quick explanation of your works, the technical decisions you are making / you made, and why.
-Don't hesitate to aerate your explanation.
+Don't hesitate to air out your explanation.

 You should follow the PR template, it will guide you through the essentials parts of your PR.
 The PR must have the same task list that the issue, except that each tasks will have sub-tasks, who are technical.